 \subsection{Main Results}

-\paragraph{Speedup results.} Table~\ref{tab:speed_up} shows the speedup ratio under different batch sizes, with draft numbers ranging from $8$ to $32$, along with the overall acceptance rate.
-As the batch size grows, the efficacy of speculative decoding becomes evident.
-Compared with the original model, our approach achieves impressive up to $2.33\times$ acceleration at most.
-Due to the limited open-sourced models, the current disparity between draft and target models in scale is not extensive (208M vs. 943M).
-As the scale disparity increases, the acceleration effect is expected to become more pronounced, suggesting more potential for further enhancement.
+\paragraph{Speedup results.} As shown in Tables~\ref{tab:speed_up} and~\ref{tab:harmon_combined_speedup}, the speedup ratio and acceptance rate exhibit a positive correlation with batch size, with draft lengths ranging from $8$ to $32$.
+This trend highlights the growing efficacy of speculative decoding in higher-throughput scenarios.
+Specifically, our algorithm achieves substantial speedups of $2.33\times$ on MAR, $2.72\times$ on xAR, and $2.54\times$ on Harmon, demonstrating robust performance across diverse model architectures.

-\paragraph{Quantitative results.} The class-conditioned and unconditioned FID and IS metrics for our continuous speculative decoding and the original MAR models are shown in Table~\ref{tab:exp_fid_is}.
-Through multiple repeated experiments, the evaluation performance consistently falls within an acceptable range.
-These results confirm the validity of our theoretical analysis and demonstrate that our algorithm effectively maintains the target output distribution.
-Consequently, the quality of the generated outputs is preserved, which will be further discussed in subsequent sections.
-Furthermore, these characteristics establish our algorithm as a robust solution for efficient and reliable model inference.
+\paragraph{Quantitative results.} Tables~\ref{tab:exp_fid_is} and~\ref{tab:xar_eval} present the class-conditioned and unconditioned FID and IS metrics for our continuous speculative decoding applied to MAR and xAR.
+For Harmon, FID on MSCOCO~\cite{lin2014microsoftcoco} and MJHQ~\cite{li2024playgroundmjhq}, alongside CLIPScore~\cite{hessel2021clipscore} and Geneval~\cite{ghosh2023geneval} are reported in Tables~\ref{tab:harmon_combined_eval} and ~\ref{tab:geneval_eval}.
+We conduct multiple experiments and report the average performance and the standard deviation to ensure the reliability of our conclusions.
+These results demonstrate that our algorithm significantly preserves the quality of generated images, which will be further discussed in subsequent sections.
+Thus, our approach offers a robust solution for efficient and reliable model inference.

-\paragraph{Qualitative results.} To demonstrate the quality of image generation by our method, we present more visualizations, as shown in Figure~\ref{fig:figure_vis} and \ref{fig:figure_comparasion}.
-Figure~\ref{fig:figure_vis} demonstrates the primary generation results.
-Figure~\ref{fig:figure_comparasion} showcases the results of the original MAR-H with autoregressive step $256$ compared with various draft lengths $\gamma$.
-In addition to a significant acceleration up to $2.33\times$, our method has primarily maintained the quality of the generated images, which is consistent with our theoretical proof.
+\paragraph{Qualitative results.} Visual comparisons in Figures~\ref{fig:figure_vis} and~\ref{fig:figure_comparasion} demonstrate the superior image quality produced by our algorithm.
+While Figure~\ref{fig:figure_vis} highlights the qualitative results of our method, Figure~\ref{fig:figure_comparasion} provides a direct contrast with the baseline MAR-H (autoregressive steps=$256$) under varying draft lengths $\gamma$.
+These visualizations confirm that our approach achieves significant acceleration while preserving image fidelity.